 感谢国家 (gǎnxiè guójiā): thanks to the country

 Zhou Yang at the altar of the government’s priorities: (1) Thank the country, (2) Thank those who supported me, (3) Thank my coach, (4) Thank the staff, (5) Thank my parents.
-(Tencent) “Write ‘Thanks to the leaders’ 10,000 times... no, ‘Thanks to the country!!’” (artist unknown)
+(Tencent) “Write ‘Thanks to the leaders’ 10,000 times... no, ‘Thanks to the country!!’”
+(Artist unknown)

+A sarcastic Internet phrase used to imply that the thanks being offered is either forced or not merited.
 After Chinese speed skater Zhou Yang won the 1,500 meter event in the 2010 Vancouver Olympic Winter Games, she thanked her parents in a press conference.
 Yu Zaiqing, Deputy Director of the National Sports Bureau, criticized her for not first thanking her country.
 Heeding his advice, Zhou held a second news conference during which she first thanked her country, then her parents and coaches.

 “If God gave me another chance, this is what I would say, ’First I want to thank my country and especially Yu Zaiqing, Deputy Director of the National Sports Bureau, who criticized me for first thanking my parents...’”
 (Artist unknown)